Skip to main content

 9. Floating IPs: If you chose multiple AZs, specify the floating IP addresses.

 The IP addresses must be outside of the CIDR block for all VPCs in the region.
-For additional details, see AWS networking requirements for Cloud Volumes ONTAP HA in multiple AZs.
+For additional details, refer to AWS networking requirements for Cloud Volumes ONTAP HA in multiple AZs.

 10. Route Tables: If you chose multiple AZs, select the route tables that should include routes to the floating IP addresses.